Coma-Web-Development/backblaze-backup/README.md

 - hestiacp
 - vestacp
 - cyberpanel
-- "directory1 directory2 directory3 ... directoryN"
+- "/absolut/path/directory1 /absolut/path/directory2 /absolut/path/directory3 ... /absolut/path/directoryN"

+Notes:
-If you provide a list of directories instead of hosting panel, please separate them using spaces and do not remove the double quotes or they will fail.
+- If you provide a list of directories instead of hosting panel, please separate them using spaces and do not remove the double quotes or they will fail.
 The quotes will make all directories as only one parameter, the parameter 1.
+- The directory path must be absolut.

 ### parameter 2
 Do you want to remove the backup after it was successfully sent to BackBlaze?